PMetcalf/GensetSimulation/README.md

 This is an end-to-end acquisition, storage, analysis and visualisation project with elements of the technology stack built for each function, and the project contains a dashboard displaying analysed data.

-- Data Acquisition
-  ---
-  Acquisition script for requesting data for BMRS API, and database API for data storage and retrieval.
+- **Data Acquisition:** Acquisition script for requesting data for BMRS API, and database API for data storage and retrieval.

-- Data Analytics
-  Jupyter notebooks for supporting source code for data exploration and analysis.
+- **Data Analytics:** Jupyter notebooks for supporting source code for data exploration and analysis.

-- Web App
-  Dashboard for displaying data trends and summary statistics.
+- **Web App:** Dashboard for displaying data trends and summary statistics.

 Project Uses
 ---